Main content

 At the 1988 Olympics in Seoul, Scotland was blessed with not one but two fantastic distance runners, Liz McColgan and Yvonne Murray.
 They enjoyed a unique double-medal success, with Liz picking up a 10k Olympic silver and Yvonne winning Olympic bronze at the 3k event.
 It’s the only time Scotland has enjoyed two female medals at Olympic track and field, and what Scottish queens of the track they were!

-Scotland v The World will focus on this unique double-medal success at Seoul in 1988, and using interview and archive, will look back at the careers of these two legendary Scottish athletes, who have helped inspire a golden generation of Scottish female athletes, including Liz’s very own daughter Eilish McColgan.
-We’ll discuss their careers in the lead up to 1988 and talk about the Scottish sporting legacy they have left.
+Scotland v The World focuses on this unique double-medal success at Seoul in 1988, and using interview and archive, looks back at the careers of these two legendary runners, who have helped inspire a golden generation of Scottish female athletes, including Liz’s very own daughter Eilish McColgan.
+We discuss their careers in the lead up to 1988 and talk about the Scottish sporting legacy they have left.

 On the track, they were both serial winners, but away from athletics, their personalities couldn’t have been more different.
 Liz was the firebrand, larger-than-life Dundonian, whereas Yvonne enjoyed a quieter public persona, but was just as steely and determined as a competitor.
 They occasionally raced against each other in the 3k event, but didn't see themselves as rivals and were friends off the track.